 - Participation in continuing professional development, in particular, aimed at improving performance as a general practice educator.

-The Australian College of Rural and Remote Medicine has set the following standards for a supervisor to be eligible for accreditation :Current full and unrestricted registration with the National Medical Board of Australia Fellowship of ACRRM or has experience and qualifications which are assessed by ACRRM to be equivalent
+The Australian College of Rural and Remote Medicine has set the following standards for a supervisor to be eligible for accreditation:Current full and unrestricted registration with the National Medical Board of Australia, Fellowship of ACRRM, or possessing experience and qualifications that are assessed by ACRRM to be equivalent

-- Not less than five years full-time equivalent experience in rural and remote medicine or other rural specialist practice (including training time) for primary supervisors
+- Not less than five years of full-time equivalent experience in rural and remote medicine or other rural specialist practice (including training time) for primary supervisors.

-- The ability to act as an appropriate role model, exhibiting a high standard of clinical competence, communication skills and professional values in relation to patient care, and
+- The ability to act as an appropriate role model, exhibiting a high standard of clinical competence, communication skills and professional values in relation to patient care.

 - Demonstrated commitment to ongoing professional development.